ItsTheChickenMan/A-Not-So-Dark-Game/README.md

 A new build will be released weekly, at the very least.

+# CURRENT BUILD
+Dev Build 1 is available via download

+Features one location, second location is in source code but is being worked on and can't be accessed in-game.

 # Compatibility
 JRE 1.8.0_201 is currently required to run.